SRI-CSL/do-like-javac/README.md

 You may also run one or more checking tools on the discovered java files, by invoking with the -t option and a comma separated list of tools to use (e.g.
 "-t print", "-t randoop" or "-t print,randoop").

+If you're running checking tools, there are a couple more flags that may be helpful. `--quiet` suppresses output from tools, and `--timeout <seconds>` kills any tool subcommand that runs longer than `<seconds>`.

 Caching
 =======